rust-lang/rust/doc/tutorial.md

 let x = ~10;
 let y <- x;
 ~~~~

+> ***Note:*** this discussion of copying vs moving does not account
+> for the "last use" rules that automatically promote copy operations
+> to moves.
+This is an evolving area of the language that will
+> continue to change.

 Unique boxes, when they do not contain any shared boxes, can be sent
 to other tasks.
 The sending task will give up ownership of the box,